freenas/freenas-docs/userguide/intro.rst

 U2
 ~~

+* The :guilabel:`Endpoint does not support regions` and :guilabel:`Use v2 signatures` fields have been added to :menuselection:`System --> Cloud Credentials --> Add Cloud Credential` when the :guilabel:`Provider` is *Amazon S3*.

 * The :guilabel:`ixnas` VFS module has been added to and the :guilabel:`aio_pthread` VFS module has been removed from :menuselection:`Sharing --> Windows (SMB) --> VFS Objects`.